Skip to content

-Experience the highlights of Australia on this 12 day adventure.
-Explore Sydney before leaving the city behind for the stunning Blue Mountains.
-Discover the red heart of Australia and the wonders of Uluru and Kings Canyon.
-Then head back to the coast to experience the incredible Great Barrier Reef and the ancient Daintree Rainforest.
+Experience the iconic highlights of Australia on this 13-day adventure.
+Explore Sydney with its unmistakable landmarks – the Opera House and Harbour Bridge – as well as laid-back beaches and city vibe, which contrasts with the stunning beauty of the nearby (relatively speaking) Blue Mountains.
+Discover the red heart of Australia and the wonders of Uluru, Kata-Tjuta and Kings Canyon.
+Then head back to the east coast to experience the incredible Great Barrier Reef and the ancient Daintree Rainforest.

 Itinerary

 Welcome to Sydney, Australia – or Warrane in the language of the Gadigal people of the Eora Nation, the traditional owners of this land.
-Your adventure begins with a walkabout tour led by an Aboriginal guide in and around The Rocks, where you’ll delve into the area’s rich history and spiritual significance to the First Nations peoples.
-Afterwards, join your guide for a stroll to see some of Sydney’s iconic spots: the Harbour Bridge, the Opera House, the Botanical Gardens, Hyde Park, and the Sydney Tower Eye.
-Wrap up your day with a welcome dinner along the picturesque Darling Harbour.
+If you arrive early, perhaps take a stroll to see some of Sydney’s iconic spots: the Harbour Bridge, the Opera House, the Botanical Gardens, Hyde Park, and the Sydney Tower Eye.
+Your adventure begins with a welcome meeting in the evening, followed by a welcome dinner on the picturesque Darling Harbour.

 Start the day early in one of the best ways imaginable – watching a spectacular sunrise over Uluru.
 Embark on a short walk across the rust-coloured landscape to a nearby waterhole and marvel at some of the traditional art sites.
 Your leader will share fascinating stories about the history and nature of this place, and explain the deep connection the Anangu people have with the land.
 After, stop by the Uluru-Kata Tjuta Cultural Centre to continue learning about First Nations culture.
 Head back to Yulara to your hotel and say goodbye to your Leader and any group ending their travels today.
 You will be unaccompanied until the Welcome Meeting in Cairns tomorrow.

 After breakfast, soar over the world’s oldest tropical rainforest via the Skyrail that connects Cairns to the picturesque mountain village of Kuranda.
 You’ll have some free time to explore this charming little rainforest town.
-Maybe you’ll want to hit up the famous Kuranda Markets and do a bit of shopping, or enjoy the outdoor dining at one of the restaurants or cafes.
+You might choose to visit the famous Kuranda Markets and do a bit of shopping, or enjoy the outdoor dining at one of the restaurants or cafes.
 Then, it’s off to Port Douglas along the scenic coastal road, where you’ll soak in the stunning ocean views and dramatic cliffs.
 Head out on an orientation walk around Port Douglas, stopping at Trinity Bay Lookout Point to admire the perfect crescent of sand and surf.
 Wrap up the day at local restaurant with your fellow travellers.

 Today, you’re in for a treat with a visit to the ancient Daintree Rainforest.
 First up, hop on a one-hour crocodile and wildlife spotting boat tour along the Daintree River (Julaymba).
 On the electric Solar Whisper, you’ll hear the sounds of nature around you while you keep a look out for crocs, birdlife, snakes, frogs, crabs and fish.
 With an experienced guide who knows the river, rainforest, and mangroves like the back of their hand, you’ll spot wildlife you’d never notice on your own.
 After meeting some scaly and feathered friends, head north to Cape Tribulation, with fun stops at Jindalba Boardwalk and a local ice cream factory!